regiregi22/RaspiNail/index.md

 If Bitcoin is digital gold, then a full node wallet is your own personal goldsmith who checks for you that received payments are genuine.

 This is why I set out to build my **RaspiNail** and think that I have now - through numerous iterations - quite a good configuration that I would like to share as my modest contribution to the community.
-I am not a systems specialist, so please feel free to point out improvements.
+Please feel free to point out improvements.

 ## About this guide